milonmaze/privacy-terms-observatory/payments.google.com/files/error-resolution.html.md

 GPC cannot assist with a stop payment request for any scheduled Bill Payment transaction using a Payment Method that is a credit card; in such case, you must contact your credit card issuer directly.

-The following applies only to a bill payment which is a Recurring Payment using a Payment Method that is a debit card or that debits or charges your bank account (automated clearing house payment (ACH)-enabled).
-You can stop payment by calling us at 1-855-870-2997, or writing us at Google, Nest Renew 1600 Amphitheatre Parkway Mountain View, CA 94043 in time for us to receive your request at least three (3) business days or more before the scheduled date of the Bill Payment transaction.
+The following applies only to a Nest Renew Premium Bill Payment which is a Recurring Payment using a Payment Method that is a debit card or that debits or charges your bank account (automated clearing house payment (ACH)-enabled).
+You can stop a Nest Renew Premium Bill Payment by contacting Nest Renew Premium support by calling us at 1-855-870-2997, or writing us at Google, Nest Renew 1600 Amphitheatre Parkway Mountain View, CA 94043 in time for us to receive your request at least three (3) business days or more before the scheduled date of the Bill Payment transaction.
 If you call, we may also require you to put your request in writing and get it to us within 14 days after your call, and your oral stop payment order will cease to be binding after the 14 day period if you fail to provide the requested written confirmation.
 If you order us to stop payment of a Bill Payment transaction three (3) business days or more before the payment is scheduled, and we do not do so, we will be liable for your losses or damages.
 GPC will not be able to stop payment of a Bill Payment transaction which has cleared at the time GPC receives your stop payment request.
 GPC also may not be able to stop payment if it does not have a reasonable opportunity to act on your stop payment request before the Bill Payment transaction has been processed.

 Section 6.
 EFT Error Resolution Policy